ericvb/Arduino-WavGat-Drivers/README.md

 After these changes my sketches for MySensors did compile without any errors.

+In this distribution the hardware folder WEV8F is not included, it is for the Arduino IDE 1.x version!

 As the Arduino IDE will evolve in the future, other needs to change these WavGat drivers will appear.
 It's a bit sad that WavGat doesn't keep its software up to date!